freezurbern/ITCS8190-CourseProject/README.md

 print(calc - ex_y)
 # 0.005461747228081404
 ```

 The result of this calculation is approximately +0.005, which shows my model overestimates the percent-urban by 0.5%.
 I find this result adequate but not inspiring, because 0.05% of a census tract (average size in my dataset is 2,436 acres) is **121 acres**.

 * **R-Squared**: I also implemented R-squared to calculate the goodness-of-fit of my prediction to my actual values.
+For 2011 data, I have an R-squared value of `0.9831`.
+R-squared represents the percent of variance captured by the model out of the total variance.
+A value of 0.98 is a pleasant surprise, given my inexperience with Spark.

-I have included a **limited** code snippet:
+I have included a **limited** code snippet of calculating R-squared:
 ```python
 # calculate (y - yhat) ^2
 def dfM(v,m):